GovTechSG/seed-documentation/support/troubleshooting-issues.md

 This guide provides solutions to common problems for SEED.
 Follow the steps below to troubleshoot and resolve the problems you are experiencing.

-# Troubleshooting issues

-This guide provides solutions to common problems for SEED.
-Follow the steps below to troubleshoot and resolve the problems you are experiencing.

 ## Device access to GCC/SGTS is blocked